Lattices in contact Lie groups and 5-dimensional contact solvmanifolds: Proof of Theorem

 .2in

-{\bf Proof of Claim 1:}\ \ The Lie algebras {\bf D1}, {\bf D2} and {\bf D3} are all nilpotent.
-By Theorem \ref{thm:nilcriterion} each of these Lie groups has a lattice if and only if its Lie algebra also has a $\Q$-algebra, i.e., there is a basis on which all the coefficients of all of the bracket relations are in $\Q$.
+{\bf Proof:}\ \ The Lie algebras {\bf D1}, {\bf D2} and {\bf D3} are all nilpotent.
+Recall that a nilpotent Lie group has a lattice if and only if its Lie algebra also has a $\Q$-algebra, i.e., there is a basis on which all the coefficients of all of the bracket relations are in $\Q$ (See pp. 46-47 of \cite{ov1}).
 The bases of the Lie algebras for these Lie groups as given in Appendix I (Section \ref{5-dimensional-unimod}) all satisfy this property.
-Thus, groups with Lie algebras {\bf D1}, {\bf D2} and {\bf D3} have lattices, and Claim 1 is proven.
+Thus, groups with Lie algebras {\bf D1}, {\bf D2} and {\bf D3} have lattices.

 .2in